MonkeyKingPlus/react-native-router/README.md

     renderRightButton:()=>{}
 })
 ```
-NOTE:this method must't be calling in component's lifecycle, such as componentDidMount,only calling in sceneDidFocus.
+NOTE:this method must't be calling in component's lifecycle, such as componentDidMount,only calling in <a href="#sceneDidFocus">sceneDidFocus</a>sceneDidFocus.

 # Router event
 ## sceneDidFocus(route)